RobertFach/SaltStackDevVM/README.rst

 Installation
 =========
-- Install Vagrant by downloading the installer or your package management system.
+- Install Vagrant by downloading the installer or by using your package management system.
 - Install VirtualBox...

 Basic Usage